Geomatys/demonstrate-nan-usage/note-on-precision.md

 ```

 ## With cast to double-precision but without FMA
+Below is the output of the Python test.
+It is also the output of the Java and C/C++ tests when FMA is replaced by a
+multiplication followed by an addition.
+We observe a small lost of accuracy.
+Note that on the machine used for the test (Intel® Core™ i7-8750H) and the
+`gcc` compiler used (14.2.1 20240912 (Red Hat 14.2.1-3)), we get this output
+even with the `-ffast-math` option.

 ```
 Errors in the use of raster data with NaN values in big endian byte order:
    Count     Minimum     Average     Maximum   Number of "missing value" mismatches